How KYC and Blockchain Fight Friendly Fraud

 - The merchant gets notified about a refund and can dispute it.

 This is a very simplified view.
-This article describes the process in detail.

 The issue of chargebacks

 The problem is that banks do not spend enough time to understand the case.
 They usually follow the policy that the customer is always right and believe the buyer’s claims by the default.

 In order for a merchant to dispute the chargeback, it needs to provide a piece of solid evidence that would disprove the buyer’s claim.

 On top of the overly complicated dispute submission process that the merchant has to go through, the evidence is very difficult to obtain.